asdfjkl/pgn2dcg/README.md

 **OpenDefault**

-This points to the offset of an IndexEntry within the index file.
+Unsigned 64 bit integer pointing to the offset of an IndexEntry within the index file.
 The game associated with this IndexEntry that is intended to be opened by default - this can be used to remember what game a user viewed the last time she opened the database.

 **IndexEntry**